chrisxesq/math_playground/README.md

 # math_playground

-Some of the assignments I completed while I took MOOC course mahtemetics for machine learning.
+Some of the assignments I completed while I took the MOOC course mahtemetics for machine learning.